 - The Boards of Education are represented by sophisticated counsel who routinely defeat inexperienced property owners.

-- Evidence rules must be adhered to in order to preserve rights to appeal decision of local revision board to the Ohio Board of Tax Appeals or Court of Common Pleas.
+- Evidence rules must be adhered to in order to preserve rights to appeal the decision of the local revision board to the Ohio Board of Tax Appeals or Court of Common Pleas.

 - Introducing testimony of expert witnesses is vital to successfully challenging property tax assessments – as such, we enlist expert witnesses in most of our cases.